antonbryhagen/Sustainable-Programming-Exam-2/README.md

 make lint
 ```

-You might need to update the Makefile if you change the name of the source directory currently named `Sustainable-Programming-Exam-2/`.
+You might need to update the Makefile if you change the name of the source directory.

 Read more on: